gbif/model-material/data-mapping.md

 ## 12. Map Occurrences and other Events

 An `Event` is something that happens within a place during a period of time.
 The spatial scale and temporal duration may be as specific or vague as necessary, and may or may not be provided. `Event`s are hierarchical in the UM, with a parent `Event` containing all of its child `Event`s both spatially and temporally.
 A project (or any other higher organizational initiative) might be a parent-most `Event`, the spatial and temporal limits of which encompass all of the `Event`s within it.
 The next level down might consist of collecting expeditions launched as part of the parent project, for example.
-Each `Event` can likewise encompass sub-`Event`s to an arbitrary hierarchical depth, each with the same or distinct `Location` and temporal boundsas its parent (under the limitation of being contained).
+Each `Event` can likewise encompass sub-`Event`s to an arbitrary hierarchical depth, each with the same or distinct `Location` and temporal bounds as its parent (under the limitation of being contained).

 <p align=center><img src="./_images/events.png" alt="events" width="75%"/>
 <p align=center>Figure 5.
 Events in the Unified Model

+In the UM, an `Occurrence` is a subtype of `Event` in which the activity (observing, collecting, sampling) established the existence of an `Organism` within a spatiotemporal context, usually with accompanying evidence.
+The `OccurrenceEvidence` table serves to connect the `Occurrence` with digital and/or material evidence, such as images, material samples or whole organisms, and genetic sequences.
+In collections, an `Organism` is often effectively the `Entity` that gets cataloged, with an accompanying list of 'preparations' that represent the parts of the `Organism` that are or were present in the collection.
+If you do not track 'parts' separtely with their own characteristics, the `Organism` record would be the one used for the `OccurrenceEvidence`.
+Note that the `organismID` is not an `occurrenceID` - the former is an identifer for an `Organism` (a `MaterialEntity`), while the latter is an identifier for the `Occurrence` (an `Event`), and `MaterialEntity`s are not `Event`s.
+In the absence of unique (and distinct) identifers for `Organism`s and `Occurrence`s, they will have to be generated to populate the UM correctly, as described in the [General considerations](#general-considerations) section.

+The `Occurrence` carries with it the ephemeral characteristics of the Organism at the place and time of the `Event`.
+Thus, for example, an `Organism` that had blood samples taken over its lifetime may have had a `reproductiveCondition` of `juvenile` in an early `Occurrence` and a `reproductiveCondition` of `adult` in later one.

+Each `Occurrence` has its own `occurrenceID`.
+The `Occurrence`s associated with a given `Organism` can be discovered by the `organismID` they have in common.
+Every `Occurrence` must have a corresponding `Event` record in which the `eventID` is the same is the `occurrenceID` and the `eventType` for the `Event` record MUST be `OCCURRENCE`.

 ![Entities](./_images/occurrences.png)
 <p align=center>Figure 6.
-Occurrences in the Unified Model
+Occurrences and their evidence in the Unified Model

 ## 13. Map AgentRoles, Assertions, Citations, and Identifiers for Occurrences and other Events

 ## 14. Map OccurrenceEvidence

 ## 15. Map Taxa

 ## 16. Map AgentRoles, Assertions, Citations, and Identifiers for Taxa

 ## 17. Map Identifications

 ![Entities](./_images/identifications.png)
 <p align=center>Figure 7.
 Identifications in the Unified Model

 ## 18. Map AgentRoles, Assertions, Citations, and Identifiers for Identifications

 ## 19. Map IdentificationEvidence